Zscaler (NASDAQ:ZS) Updates Q3 2022 Earnings Guidance

-In related news, CFO Remo Canessa sold 4,730 shares of the stock in a transaction that occurred on Thursday, December 16th.
-The shares were sold at an average price of $300.01, for a total value of $1,419,047.30.
-The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
-Also, insider Amit Sinha sold 8,333 shares of the firm’s stock in a transaction that occurred on Thursday, December 23rd.
-The shares were sold at an average price of $322.68, for a total transaction of $2,688,892.44.
+In other news, President Amit Sinha sold 7,358 shares of the business’s stock in a transaction that occurred on Wednesday, March 16th.
+The shares were sold at an average price of $203.09, for a total value of $1,494,336.22.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, COO Dali Rajic sold 12,568 shares of the business’s stock in a transaction that occurred on Wednesday, March 16th.
+The shares were sold at an average price of $203.09, for a total transaction of $2,552,435.12.
 The disclosure for this sale can be found here.
-Insiders sold a total of 41,267 shares of company stock worth $12,748,022 over the last quarter.
-Corporate insiders own 20.30% of the company’s stock.
+In the last 90 days, insiders have sold 56,112 shares of company stock valued at $14,509,330.
+20.30% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-Morgan Stanley grew its stake in Zscaler by 1.9% in the second quarter.
-Morgan Stanley now owns 344,900 shares of the company’s stock valued at $74,520,000 after acquiring an additional 6,365 shares during the period.
-EverSource Wealth Advisors LLC bought a new position in shares of Zscaler during the 4th quarter valued at about $80,000.
-Flagship Harbor Advisors LLC grew its position in shares of Zscaler by 4.6% in the 4th quarter.
-Flagship Harbor Advisors LLC now owns 2,272 shares of the company’s stock valued at $730,000 after purchasing an additional 100 shares during the period.
-Cetera Investment Advisers bought a new stake in Zscaler during the 4th quarter worth approximately $288,000.
-Finally, MML Investors Services LLC raised its holdings in Zscaler by 15.6% during the 4th quarter.
-MML Investors Services LLC now owns 3,859 shares of the company’s stock worth $1,240,000 after buying an additional 522 shares during the period.
-Hedge funds and other institutional investors own 43.41% of the company’s stock.
+A number of hedge funds have recently modified their holdings of the stock.
+Toroso Investments LLC increased its position in Zscaler by 12.7% during the fourth quarter.
+Toroso Investments LLC now owns 2,213 shares of the company’s stock worth $711,000 after purchasing an additional 249 shares during the last quarter.
+Qtron Investments LLC acquired a new position in Zscaler during the fourth quarter worth approximately $354,000.
+California State Teachers Retirement System increased its position in Zscaler by 3.4% during the fourth quarter.
+California State Teachers Retirement System now owns 143,267 shares of the company’s stock worth $46,036,000 after purchasing an additional 4,731 shares during the last quarter.
+Parametric Portfolio Associates LLC increased its position in Zscaler by 13.9% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 144,322 shares of the company’s stock worth $46,375,000 after purchasing an additional 17,559 shares during the last quarter.
+Finally, Allstate Corp grew its stake in Zscaler by 11.9% during the fourth quarter.
+Allstate Corp now owns 1,014 shares of the company’s stock worth $326,000 after buying an additional 108 shares during the period.
+43.41% of the stock is owned by hedge funds and other institutional investors.

 Zscaler, Inc engages in the provision of cloud-based internet security platform.
 It provides integrated and comprehensive solutions to customers using cloud platform, the Zscaler Zero Trust Exchange.
 The firm offers Zcaler internet access, private access, digital experience, and cloud protection.
 The company was founded by Jagtar Singh Chaudhry and K.